ThomasCochou/English_proficiency_prediction_NLP/README.md

   4 - Compute the accuracy of your system (the number of participant classified correctly) and plot the confusion matrix.

-  5 - Try to improve your system (for example using GloVe instead of BoW).
+  5 - Try to improve your system using GloVe instead of BoW.

 ## Data mining